ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

           2. Do not install boost dev as a prerequisite- we built it already above
           3. When done (after the install step), do sudo ldconfig to refresh the shared libraries
           4. On the Pi 4 (if it has less than 6GB memory), add “-j 2” at the end of the ninja \-C build command to limit the amount of memory used during the build.
 E.g., ninja \-C build \-j2
+       2. If the build fails at the last install step, see: [https://github.com/mesonbuild/meson/issues/7345](https://github.com/mesonbuild/meson/issues/7345) for a possible solution.
+Specifically, exporting the following environment variable and re-building.
+          1. \`export PKEXEC\_UID=99999\`
+          2. \`cd build && sudo ninja install\`
+       3.
 17. Build rpicam-apps:
     1. See the following for instructions, but with a couple exceptions…[https://www.raspberrypi.com/documentation/computers/camera\_software.html\#building-libcamera-and-rpicam-apps](https://www.raspberrypi.com/documentation/computers/camera_software.html#building-libcamera-and-rpicam-apps)
        1. BUT, we will add `-Denable_opencv=enabled` to the meson build step because we have installed OpenCV and will wish to use OpenCV-based post-processing stages